JacobLinCool/LeetCode-Stats-Card/README.md

 ```

 ### Endpoint
-The endpoint of this awesome toll is:
+The endpoint of this awesome tool is:

 [https://leetcode-card.jacob.workers.dev/](https://leetcode-card.jacob.workers.dev/)